dsaidgovsg/spark-k8s/README.md

 ![CI Status](https://img.shields.io/github/workflow/status/guangie88/spark-k8s/CI/master?label=CI&logo=github&style=for-the-badge)

-Travis setup to generate Spark Docker images meant for running in Kubernetes set-up.
+CI setup to generate Spark Docker images meant for running in Kubernetes sset-up.

 The current set-up only builds for Spark v3 preview versions, and should be updated to support v3 when it comes.